microsoft/essex-build/docs/js-dev-standards.md

 		- package.json
 	- my-demo
 		- package.json
-- go
+- python
 	- my-backend
-		- go.mod
-		- go.sum
-		- main.go
+		- pyproject.toml
 ```

 The rest of this document will focus primarily on JavaScript.

 ## Common Build Tasks
 The following top-level tasks expected to exist in all JavaScript projects.
+Tasks that are marked `fully parallel` are expected to be defined in each relevant project, and they are safe to execute concurrently.
+Tasks marked `sequenced` may perform a chain of operations in order to achieve an end.
+Tasks marked `topologically-sorted` are not-quite fully parallelizable and need to be run in topological order.

+We also indicate at what times these scripts are expected to be used:
+* _Dev Time_ - during day-to-day development on a local machine or Codespaces VM.
+* _CI/CD Time_ - these tasks are executed during in CI/CD pipelines during branch and PR verification.
+* _Release Time_ - these tasks are executed during the release process, and are not expected to be executed during CI/CD pipelines.

+### Tasks

+* __clean__ (fully parallel, Dev, Release Time)
-* __clean__ - this task cleans the project, removing any artifacts or temporary files.
+This task cleans the project, removing any artifacts or temporary files.

+* __release__ (sequenced, Release Time)
-* __release__ - this task applies semver changes, executes build verification, and publishes artifacts to the package registry.
+This task applies semver changes, executes build verification, and publishes artifacts to the package registry.

+* __ci__ (sequenced, CI/CD Time)
-* __ci__ - this task is used to chain together an end-to-end continuous verification pipeline.
+This task is used to chain together an end-to-end verification suite.
 It should run all tests, linting, and other verification tasks.

+* __start__ (fully parallel, Dev Time)
-* __start__ - this task starts any webapps or servers in the project in development mode.
+This task starts any webapps or servers in the project in development mode.

+* __build__ (topologically-sorted, Dev Time)
-* __build__ - this task builds artifacts and performs typechecking for library packages within the project.
+This task builds artifacts and performs typechecking for library packages within the project.

-* __test__ - this task runs all tests in the project.
+* __test__ (fully parallel, Dev Time)
+This task runs all tests in the project.
+This could be a sequencing of unit tests, integration tests, and end-to-end tests.
+If so, `unit_test` and `integration_test` tasks should be defined for developer convenience to execute these tasks in isolation.

-* __check__ - this task checks code for linting and formatting issues.
+* __check__ - (fully parallel, Dev Time)
+This task checks code for linting and formatting issues.
+Other checks may be performed here as well, which may turn this task into a sequenced task, in which case `check_packages` should be provided as a parallelized task.

+* __fix__ (fully parallel, Dev Time)
-* __fix__ - this task checks code for linting and formatting issues and attempts to fix as many as possible.
+This task checks code for linting and formatting issues and attempts to fix as many as possible.
+Other checks may be performed here as well, which may turn this task into a sequenced task, in which case `fix_packages` should be provided as a parallelized task.

+* __update_sdks__ (Dev Time)
-* __update_sdks__ this is a utility command that's occasionally used to update yarn sdks (e.g. `yarn dlx @yarnpkg/sdks vscode`)
+This is a utility command that's occasionally used to update yarn sdks (e.g. `yarn dlx @yarnpkg/sdks vscode`)

 ## CI Tasks
 * Code Verification (e.g. `yarn ci`) - perform basic code verification across the project.
 This task should also verify that the git repository is clean when it is finished.